 Waste can be dangerous at every stage of its ‘life’; that is because these materials could:

-Residents are encouraged to dispose of their household hazardous waste at Red Hill Waste Management Facility as they accept the vast majority of HHW.
-Residents are entitled to dispose of up to 20litres (lt) or 20 kilograms (kg) of HHW for free (Proof of ID or rates statement required).
+Residents are encouraged to dispose of their household hazardous waste (HHW) at Red Hill Waste Management Facility as they accept the vast majority of HHW however, you can drop off your household hazardous waste for free at any of the 13 locations across WA.